 Hilton Head Island, South Carolina

 When the whole family is in need of a beach getaway, Hilton Head Island is a great dog-friendly destination.
-This historic coastal destination tends to be jam-packed during school holidays, but we recommend taking your dog during the off-season, when he’ll be allowed to play on the beach with you (dogs are not allowed on the public beaches during summer months).
-The pet-friendly community includes more than 50 miles of public bike and nature trails, a pet-friendly mall at Shelter Cove Harbor, lots of restaurants and hotels that allow dogs, and of course, the stunning beaches.
+This historic coastal destination tends to be jam-packed during school holidays, but we recommend taking your dog during the off-season, when he’ll be allowed to play on the beach with you.
+Dogs are not allowed on the public beaches during summer months.
+The pet-friendly community includes:

 Jekyll Island, Georgia